johnwry/dm2/markdown/colossians/colossians.md

     yet your own strength?
 Jeremiah 17:5-8

 c.
-Colossians 1:4c –    <em>And of the love AGAPE which you have for all the saints</em>… Paul was thankful to hear of their unselfish love toward the whole    <strong><u>body</u></strong> of Christ.
+Colossians 1:4c –    * And of the love AGAPE which you have for all the saints* … Paul was thankful to hear of their unselfish love toward the whole    <strong><u>body</u></strong> of Christ.
 John 15:12